-3.1.
-Stage 1: Receipt of Incident Reports, In-Take, Engagement in Interim Remedial Actions, Determinations Regarding Mediation or Alternative Dispute Resolution
+2.9.
+Receipt of Incident Reports, In-Take, Engagement in Interim Remedial Actions, Determinations Regarding Mediation or Alternative Dispute Resolution

-The Chief Diversity Officer/Title IX Coordinator will receive incident reports, conduct an intake process except in cases of sexual assault, consult with the Dean of Students in cases where conduct violations or threats to individual or campus safety are concerned, consult with the ADA Coordinator, when appropriate, and assign designated Deputy Coordinator(s).
-The CDO will also appoint investigators.
-The Deputy Coordinator(s) will be appointed on a rotating basis by the CDO.
+The Chief Diversity Officer/Title IX Coordinator will receive incident reports, conduct an intake or preliminary investigation, as appropriate, consult with the Dean of Students and the Department of Campus Safety and Security in cases where threats to individual or campus safety are concerned, consult with the ADA Coordinator, when appropriate, and assign designated Deputy Coordinator(s) or dispute resolution personnel.
+The CDO/Title IX Coordinators will assign Deputy Coordinators and investigators on a rotating basis.
+When a Title IX Hearing is required, the CDO/Title IX Coordinator will consult with the Dean of Students to convene the Hearing Board.

 Parties to the complaint have the right to request interim measures pending the disposition of the complaint.
 The University also reserves the right to take interim measures the University deems appropriate to protect the complainant, the respondent and other members of the community that may be adversely affected.
-Such interim measures may include but are not limited to removing a student or employee from campus; modifying course or work schedules; changing housing assignments; issuing "no contact" or appropriate contact orders providing medical, mental health, rape crisis or academic support services; and notifying area Police, when requested.
-Any such interim steps will be taken in a manner that minimizes the burden on the complainant and respondent to the extent possible.
+Interim measures or support services available to both parties are listed in Appendix To the extent possible, any such interim steps will be taken in a manner that minimizes the burden on the complainant and respondent.

-Campus Safety, Residence Life, the Title IX coordinator and designated Deputy Coordinator(s), will provide the complainant and respondent with a list of campus and community resources.
+Campus Safety and Security, Residence Life, the Title IX coordinator and designated Deputy Coordinator(s), will provide the complainant and respondent with a list of campus and community resources.

-The CDO, the Intake Panel and/or Deputy Coordinator(s) will gather information to understand the circumstances of the incident and shall attempt to determine whether resolution is possible through One Process, and/or whether mediation or other dispute resolution could be offered to the parties to resolve the dispute.
-If mediation or an alternative way of resolving the complaint is an option and if both the complainant and respondent agree to mediation or an alternative dispute resolution process; such an approach can be initiated in lieu of a full investigation, if an investigation is underway and the parties agree to mediation, the investigation can be halted or suspended pending the outcome of the mediation.
-If mediation is not possible, the incident may be addressed using alternative methods of resolution.

-Alternative methods of resolution include combinations of interventions that may involve professional development, educational programming, workplace modifications, or other restorative remedies or protective measures that can be tailored to achieve the goals of the policy and the needs of the parties to the dispute.
+The CDO/Title IX Coordinator and/or the Intake Panel or Senior Deputy Coordinator(s) will gather information to understand the circumstances of the incident and assess whether resolution is only possible through a full investigation or whether mediation or other alternative dispute resolution options may be offered to resolve the dispute.
+If mediation or an alternative way of resolving the complaint is an option and if both the complainant and respondent agree to mediation or to an alternative dispute resolution process, or if the respondent agrees to a settlement; these approaches will be initiated in lieu of a full investigation, if an investigation is underway and the parties agree to mediation, the investigation can be halted or suspended pending the outcome of the mediation.
+Alternative methods of resolution include combinations of interventions that may involve professional development, educational programming, workplace modifications, a settlement agreement or restorative justice measures; such as, peace or racial healing circles, or actions by the respondent that are tailored to achieve the goals of the policy and the needs of the parties to the dispute.

-3.1.1.
+2.10.
 Intake Panel